AckerlyXu/heima/articles/documentdb/documentdb-secure-access-to-data.md

 ## Resource tokens <a id="resource-tokens"></a>

 Resource tokens provide access to the application resources within a database.
 Resource tokens:
-- Provide access to specific collections, documents, attachments, stored procedures, triggers, and UDFs.
+- Provide access to specific collections, partition keys, documents, attachments, stored procedures, triggers, and UDFs.
 - Are created when a [user](#users) is granted [permissions](#permissions) to a specific resource.
 - Are recreated when a permission resource is acted upon on by POST, GET, or PUT call.
 - Use a hash resource token specifically constructed for the user, resource, and permission.